Usage Guide

 --fromfor retries - If a later layer fails, use--from=Nto retry from that layer without regenerating earlier content - Use

---artifact-idfor surgical fixes - If only one segment needs work, regenerate just that artifact instead of the whole layer
+--aidfor surgical fixes - If specific segments need work, regenerate just those artifacts instead of the whole layer (e.g.,--aid=Artifact:AudioProducer.GeneratedAudio[0] --aid=Artifact:AudioProducer.GeneratedAudio[2]) - Use

 Viewing Content